Zelenskiy's rating down by a quarter in just three months

 Source: Ratings

-The rating of other candidates does not exceed 3%; 14% of respondents did not decide on their choice.
+The rating of other candidates does not exceed 3%; 14% of respondents were undecided.

 Regarding the assessment of Zelenskiy's activity, 35% of respondents are satisfied with the president's work, while 57% are dissatisfied.
 The gap between these indicators continues to widen, although in the spring in Ukraine there were more people who were satisfied with Zelenskiy than vice versa.